zequihg50/esgf-virtual-aggregation/README.md

   - Variable levels aggregation - Aggregate all variables into a single dataset, one variable for multiple vertical levels.
   - Ensemble aggregation - Aggregate all variables and ensembles into a single dataset.
   - Ensemble levels aggregation - Aggregate all variables and ensembles into a single dataset, one variable for multiple vertical levels.

-You can access the alpha version of the project at https://data.meteo.unican.es/thredds/catalog/devel/EVA/catalog.html.

 ## ESGF projects